Content

 Let’s break down the formula:

-• TRANSPOSE: Transposes the result again to bring it back to the original orientation.
+- TRANSPOSE: Transposes the result to return to the original orientation.

 Dive deeper with this read